 - Q. How do I apply for a Public Defender?

-A. Anyone seeking legal representation by a Public Defender must begin by completing an application, which can be obtained from the Office of Indigent Defense or downloaded from this website by viewing the "Application Forms" tab on the left menu.
+A. Anyone seeking legal representation by a Public Defender must begin by completing an application, which can be obtained from the Office of Indigent Defense or downloaded from this website by selecting the "Print an Application" tab on the left menu.
 Your case must be eligible for a Public Defender and you must be financially eligible for an attorney to be assigned to your case.

 - Q. Is my case eligible?